designerwebhosting/inspirationforchange/index.md

   - ""
 ---

-**Have you ever felt like something is holding you back?**

-**Is your life going around in circles?**

-**Do you want to free yourself from painful memories?**

-**Have you been looking for something that actually works on the source of the problem?**

-**Would you like to bring your life in to balance and harmony?**

-As an Akashic therapist I work with you to untie your problems removing them at the root.
-In a session I use Soul Balance therapy and Colour Therapy to work a deep energetic level, helping you identify the past experiences that create your current problem.

-Your current problem did not just appear it is the symptom of your past experiences.
-Once we identify these experiences we clear them.
-By clearing the source of your problem, we change the brain&#39;s perception.
-This in turn dissolves the current problem, as now there is nothing for the brain to generate the problem with.

-After all the experiences are cleared the energy will shift, bringing you back into balance and enabling you to move forwards in your life.

 {% for page in site.pages %}
   {% if page.title == 'home page for inspiration for change' %}{% include page.html %}{% endif %}
 {% endfor %}